 As winter progresses, it doesn’t take long for the seconds to add up.
 Sunset arrives at 4:31 p.m. on the solstice but by Jan.
 21, it doesn’t happen until about 5 p.m.
 By Feb.
 21, it’s approaching 6 p.m.
 The breakthrough will be March 20, the spring equinox, when the amount of daylight catches up to the amount of darkness, at about 12 hours each.

 The summer solstice on June 21 will be the longest day of 2019, with sun up at 5:25 a.m. and sundown at 8:30 p.m. — 15 hours, or six hours longer than Dec.
-21.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+21.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.